cal-data-eng/fa25/syllabus.md

 ### Lecture

 There are two 80-minute lectures per week, **{{page.lec_info}}**.
-You can attend in-person or online, or watch the recording.
+You can attend in-person or watch the recording.
 The class [schedule][schedule] will contain links to video recordings posted within 24 hours after the corresponding class.

 ### Discussion

-This course also includes one weekly 50-minute discussion section held on TBD.
+This course also includes one weekly 50-minute discussion section held on Thursday/Friday.
 This section will help you synthesize materials via worksheets and activities and is good practice for the final exam.
 Handouts wil be posted on the class [Schedule][schedule].
 Section attendance is not required, but you are strongly encouraged to practice the material on your own time.
 Discussion begins with the first week of classes.

 ### Projects